Hazing Prevention and Education

 The University Code of Student Conduct (the Code) expressly prohibits hazing.
 The Code defines hazing as:

-Any student found responsible for committing, attempting to commit, or assisting others in committing an act of hazing shall be subject to disciplinary sanctions under the Code.
+Rutgers University investigates every allegation of hazing.
+Any student found responsible for committing, attempting to commit, or assisting others in committing an act of hazing shall be subject to sanctioning under the Code of Student Conduct.
+Disciplinary actions can include removal from the University or termination of university employment.

 Student organizations that choose to be recognized by the University must comply with the rights and responsibilities outlined in the Rutgers University Standards of Conduct: Student Organization Policies and Procedures.
 This policy expressly prohibits hazing and details the investigation and disciplinary processes for alleged violations.